 I previously wrote a couple of posts on the use of paracetamol and naproxen and paracetamol and ibuprofen.
 Can you take paracetamol with … covers concomitant use of paracetamol with other common drugs, purchased from the pharmacy or prescribed.

 Paracetamol and ibuprofen can be taken together.

 This advice generally applies to anyone who is 16 and over (NHS, 2017).

 There is no interaction between drugs.

 Is Taking Paracetamol And Ibuprofen Together More Effective In Reducing Pain Than Taking Drugs Alone?

 Ibuprofen belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs reduce pain, help with fever and decrease inflammation.
-The inflammatory action of ibuprofen is the main difference when comparing to paracetamol, which is mainly used to manage the pain and fever.
-The distinct mechanism of actions contributes to better-combined analgesic effectiveness.
+The inflammatory action of ibuprofen is the main difference when compared to paracetamol, which is mainly used to manage pain and fever.
+The distinct mechanism of action contributes to better-combined analgesic effectiveness.